 Rule 4(b)(1) tracks the Act, 28 U.S.C. § 352(b)(1)(A)(ii), in excluding from the definition of misconduct allegations "[d]irectly related to the merits of a decision or procedural ruling."
 This exclusion preserves the independence of judges in the exercise of judicial authority by ensuring that the complaint procedure is not used to collaterally call into question the substance of a judge's decision or procedural ruling.
-Any allegation that calls into question the correctness of an official decision or procedural ruling of a judge - without more - is merits-related.
+Any allegation that calls into question the correctness of an official decision or procedural ruling of a judge without more - is merits-related.

 The Complaint fails to present a basis for a finding of misconduct.
-To the extent Complainant's allegations concern the substance of the Subject District Judge's dismissal order, the allegations are directly related to the merits of the Subject District Judge's decisions or procedural rulings.
+To the extent Complainant's allegations concern the substance of the Subject Judges' official actions, findings, rulings, reports and recommendations, and orders in the above-described case, the allegations are directly related to the merits of the Subject Judges' decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-Complainant otherwise provides no evidence to raise an inference that the Subject Judges engaged in misconduct.
+Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judges engaged in misconduct.
 Judicial-Conduct Rule 11(c)(1)(D).
 For these reasons, this Complaint is DISMISSED.